-2. About the SELECT Trial
+3. About the SELECT Trial

-The SELECT (Study of (E7080) LEnvatinib in Differentiated Cancer of the Thyroid) trial was a multicenter, randomized, double-blind, placebo-controlled Phase III study of lenvatinib in patients with RR-DTC and radiographic evidence of disease progression within the prior 13 months (patients may have received \leq 1 prior VEGFR-targeted therapies).
+The SELECT (Study of (E7080) LEnvatinib in Differentiated Cancer of the Thyroid) trial was a multicenter, randomized, double-blind, placebo-controlled Phase III study of lenvatinib in patients with RR-DTC and radiographic evidence of disease progression within the prior 13 months (patients may have received ≤ 1 prior VEGFR-targeted therapies).
 Patients were randomized 2:1 to either receive once-daily, oral lenvatinib (24 mg) or placebo therapy.
-The study enrolled 392 patients in over 100 sites in Europe, North and South America and Asia (including Japan) and was conducted by Eisai in collaboration with the SFJ Pharmaceuticals Group.
+The study enrolled 392 patients in over 100 sites in Europe, North and South America and Asia (including Japan) and was conducted by Eisai in collaboration with SFJ Pharma Ltd.

 Compared to placebo, lenvatinib achieved a statistically significant improvement (Hazard Ratio (HR) 0.21; 99% CI: 0.14-0.31; p<0.0001) in progression free survival (PFS), which was the primary objective of the study.
 The median PFS with lenvatinib and placebo was 18.3 months and 3.6 months respectively.
-Secondary endpoints included overall response rate (ORR), overall survival (OS) and safety.
-The results for overall response were 64.8% in the lenvatinib group and 1.5% in the placebo group.
+Secondary endpoints included overall response rate, overall survival (OS) and safety.
+The results for overall response rate were 64.8% in the lenvatinib group and 1.5% in the placebo group.
 Complete response was observed in 1.5% (4 patients) of the lenvatinib group and zero in the placebo group.
 The median time to response for lenvatinib was 2.0 months.
-Median OS has not been reached yet.

-The five most common lenvatinib treatment-related adverse events (TRAEs) of any grade were hypertension (67.8%), diarrhea (59.4%), decreased appetite (50.2%), weight loss (46.4%) and nausea (41.0%).
-The most common TRAEs of Grade 3 or higher (Common Terminology Criteria for Adverse Events) included hypertension (41.8%), proteinuria (10.0%), weight loss (9.6%), diarrhea (8.0%), and decreased appetite (5.4%).
+Median OS has not been reached yet in both groups.
+The most common lenvatinib treatment-related adverse events (TRAEs) (events with an incidence rate of at least 40%) were hypertension (67.8%), diarrhea (59.4%), decreased appetite (50.2%), weight loss (46.4%) and nausea (41.0%).
+The most common TRAEs (events with an incidence rate of at least 5%) of Grade 3 or higher (Common Terminology Criteria for Adverse Events) included hypertension (41.8%), proteinuria (10.0%), weight loss (9.6%), diarrhea (8.0%), and decreased appetite (5.4%).